curiousercreative/react-forms/README.md

 - boilerplate-free field label and error rendering
 - validation tests and error messages as data and functions with support for validations conditioned upon form data
 - library of common form fields with support for supplying your own field components
-- use default store (component state) or supply your own functions describing how to read and write field values
+- use default store (component state) or supply your own functions describing how to write field values (you're responsible for supplying a `values` prop)
 - model first architecture-ready; bundle validations and data transformations into a single prop
 - observable
 - toggle `validateAsYouGo`